 What is link building?

 Link building is when other websites link to your content from their own pages.
-When a site links to yours, it’s called a backlink.
+When a site links to yours, it’s called a backlink or external link.
 Google uses links to your website as one of its biggest ranking factors, meaning the more quality links that you have to your site, the better you’ll rank.

 But not all backlinks are created equal.
 In fact, some can do much more harm than good.

 Good backlinks are the bee’s knees.
 High-quality backlinks come from websites that: